 A friend popped Spirited Away into the player and I was stunned by the imagination.
-Miyazaki’s film was my introduction to the world of anime and everything that followed: manga, Asian dramas, taking Japanese language classes, and planning a “someday” visit to Japan.
+Miyazaki’s film was my introduction to the world of anime and everything that followed: manga, Asian dramas, studying the Japanese language, and planning multiple trips to Japan.
 Azumanga Daioh was the first anime series I ever watched, and it remains to this day one of my favorites of all time.
-This was 9 years ago during my freshman year of college.
-Since then, I’ve moved on to many different genres that both enlightened and blew to gigantic proportions my ideas of animated art and plot.
+This was several years ago in college.
+Since then, I’ve moved on to many different genres that have both enlightened and blown to gigantic proportions my ideas of animated art and plot.

 Some of what helped this addiction was my participation in the AnimeSuki forum, of which I’ve been a member since 2007.
 It was only until then that I realized just how large that particular world was.
 My later cooperation in the promotion of the still-young International Saimoe League in 2008 prompted further investigation; I felt the need to familiarize myself with the shows of all the anime girls involved in the year-round competition.
 This forced me to watch shows I would never have considered, much less watched, and brought me treasures like Cardcaptor Sakura, Mahou Shoujo Lyrical Nanoha, and Higurashi no Naku Koro ni.